ricsanfre/pi-cluster/documentation/installing_ubuntu.md

 For solving this [`fake-hwclock`](http://manpages.ubuntu.com/manpages/focal/man8/fake-hwclock.8.html) package need to be installed. `fake-hwclock` keeps track of the current time in a file and it load the latest time stored in boot time.

 ## Installing Utility scripts

+Raspberry PI OS contains several specific utilities such as `vcgencmd` that are also available in Ubuntu 20.04 through the package [`libraspberrypi-bin`](https://packages.ubuntu.com/focal-updates/libraspberrypi-bin)

+    sudo apt install libraspberrypi-bi

-Two scripts for checking status of Raspberry Pi will be deployed on each Raspberry Pi
+Two scripts, using `vcgencmd` command for checking temperature and throttling status of Raspberry Pi, can be deployed on each Raspberry Pi (in `/usr/local/bin` directory)

 `pi_temp` for getting Raspeberry Pi temperature `pi_throttling` for getting the throttling status